 With so much to see and do in Santa Barbara, your instinct may be to hop in your car each morning without even thinking about it.
-But, luckily for you, the city boasts a number of care and car free activities, each of which offers their own unique brand of fun, and none of which involve parking meters.
+But, luckily for you, the city boasts a number of care- and car-free activities, each of which offers their own unique brand of fun, and none of which involve parking meters.
 Check ’em out!

 Be charmed as you see all of Santa Barbara’s sights, with a ride on one of the open-air trolleys that traverse the city continuously throughout the day.
-You’ll cruise the waterfront from Santa Barbara all the way to Montecito’s famed Butterfly Beach, and make your way up State Street to the Santa Barbara Museum of Natural History.
-Enjoy the sights like the Santa Barbara Zoo or the Courthouse, shopping on Montecito’s Coast Village Road or Santa Barbara’s State Street, exploring the El Presidio de Santa Barbara State Historic Park or the Santa Barbara Museum of Art, or grabbing a bite to eat or glass of wine at a sidewalk café.
+You’ll cruise the waterfront from Santa Barbara all the way to Montecito’s famed Butterfly Beach and make your way up State Street to the Santa Barbara Museum of Natural History.
+Enjoy the sights like the Santa Barbara Zoo and the Courthouse, Montecito’s Coast Village Road and Santa Barbara’s State Street, the El Presidio de Santa Barbara State Historic Park and the Santa Barbara Museum of Art.
+After ending your ride, grab a bite to eat or glass of wine at a sidewalk café.